-- A. An outdoor play area shall be required at a ratio of one hundred (100) square feet for every one (1) child cared for, and shall be a minimum of at least one thousand (1,000) square feet. - B. The outdoor play area shall be fenced in with a fence of at least four (4) feet tall.
+A. An outdoor play area shall be required at a ratio of one hundred (100) square feet for every child cared for.

+B. The outdoor play area shall be fenced in with a fence of at least four (4) feet tall.
 Furthermore, the outdoor play area shall be screened with either an opaque fence or landscaping at least four (4) feet tall at the time of planting.